Resistant convex clustering: How does the fusion penalty enhance resistantance?: Abstract

 \section{Abstract}

-Convex clustering has gained popularity recently due to its desirable performance in empirical studies.
-It involves solving a convex optimization problem with the cost function being a squared error loss plus a fusion penalty that encourages the estimated centroids for observations in the same cluster to be identical.
-However, when data are contaminated, convex clustering with a squared error loss will fail to identify correct cluster memberships even when there is only one outlier.
-To address this challenge, we propose a robust convex clustering method.
+Convex clustering is a convex relaxation of the $k$-means and hierarchical clustering.
+It involves solving a convex optimization problem with the objective function being a squared error loss plus a fusion penalty that encourages the estimated centroids for observations in the same cluster to be identical.
+However, when data are contaminated, convex clustering with a squared error loss fails even when there is only one arbitrary outlier.
+To address this challenge, we propose a resistant convex clustering method.
 Theoretically, we show that the new estimator is resistant to arbitrary outliers: it does not break down until more than half of the observations are arbitrary outliers.
-The key observation is that the fusion penalty can help enhance robustness.
-Numerical studies demonstrate competitive performance of the proposed method.
+Perhaps surprisingly, the fusion penalty can help enhance resistance by fusing the estimators to the cluster centers of uncontaminated samples, but not the other way around.
+Numerical studies demonstrate the competitive performance of the proposed method.